 \section{Conclusion}

-In this study, we have developed a cluster counting algorithm that incorporates both a peak-finding algorithm and a clusterization algorithm based on ML.
-Our approach offers several advantages over traditional methods for cluster counting.
-Specifically, our peak-finding algorithm demonstrates better efficiency compared to the derivative-based algorithm.
-The clusterization algorithm provides a Gaussian-distributed number of clusters and achieves an efficiency close to the ground truth (MC truth).
-The entire cluster counting algorithm outperforms the traditional methods, showcasing 10 \% better $K/\pi$ separation power.
-This level of PID performance with ML-based algorithms is roughly equivalent to having a 20\% larger detector size with traditional algorithms.
+In this study, we developed a cluster-counting algorithm that incorporates both peak-finding and clusterization algorithms based on ML.
+Our approach offers several advantages over traditional cluster-counting methods.
+In particular, our peak-finding algorithm demonstrated better efficiency than the derivative-based algorithm.
+The clusterization algorithm provides a Gaussian-distributed number of clusters and achieves an efficiency close to that of the ground truth (MC truth).
+The entire cluster-counting algorithm outperformed traditional methods, showing a 10 \% improvement in the $K/\pi$ separation power.
+This level of PID performance with ML-based algorithms is approximately equivalent to having a 20\% larger detector size than traditional algorithms.
 With such performance, the current design of the CEPC drift chamber meets the necessary PID requirements.
-Furthermore, the critical role of ML-based algorithms in cluster counting suggests their potential application in future high-energy physics experiments.
+Furthermore, the critical role of ML-based algorithms in cluster counting suggests their potential applications in future high-energy physics experiments.